Tricycles are of three basic types, and within each there are variations:

 in the 2009 Tricycle Association (U.Kl) 25 Mile Time Trial Championship

 (Photo credit: Martin Purser)

 The photo shows a special, appropriate use of one of these tricycles, and a solution.
 Unstoppable Boston, Massachusetts-area cyclist Bob Sawyer is seen riding away from his 95th birthday party.
-He has several decades of experience in riding sporting bicycles, but he can no longer rely on being able to balance a bicycle..
-His Schwinn tricycle has single-side rear-wheel drive and a single speed -- but he has added a hub motor in the front wheel for some help when climbing.
+He has several decades of experience in riding sporting bicycles, but he can no longer rely on being able to balance a bicycle.
+His Schwinn tricycle has single-side rear-wheel drive and a single speed -- but he has added a hub motor in the front wheel as with the Provincetown pedicab, for some help when climbing.